Travaya

 How to Plan Your Maternity Photoshoot with the Burj Al Arab

 If there's one backdrop in Dubai that makes a maternity photo look truly unforgettable, it's the Burj Al Arab.
 That iconic sail-shaped silhouette glowing behind you on the beach?
 There's really nothing else like it in the world.
 It's the kind of image you'll frame, share with everyone, and still be looking at decades from now.
 The good news is that planning a session here is simpler than you might think.
+When you're ready to book, you can browse our Dubai maternity photoshoot packages to see what each session includes.
 It really comes down to two decisions: which beach you're shooting on (public or private), and when you're arriving (hint: sunrise is going to be your best friend).
 Get those two things sorted and the rest of the morning takes care of itself.

 Why the Burj Al Arab Should Be on Your Shortlist